Helping Each Other Endure to the End

 Three Relationships Every Believer Must Pursue

-Now you can see the wider context of today's message.
-Last Sunday provided the biblical foundation of priority number 1: going hard after the holy God.
-Today provides the biblical foundation for priority number 2: helping each other endure to the end as believers.
-Next Sunday, Lord willing, will provide the biblical foundation for priority 3: extending to unbelievers the joy of salvation.
+Now you can see the wider context of today’s message.
+Last Sunday provided the biblical foundation of priority number one: going hard after the holy God.
+Today provides the biblical foundation for priority number two: helping each other endure to the end as believers.
+Next Sunday, Lord willing, will provide the biblical foundation for priority three: extending to unbelievers the joy of salvation.

 The Calling of Pastors-Teachers